 The advantage is that you don’t have to hide who you are.
 Addiction is often a person’s worst-kept secret, and there is something liberating about being able to be open and honest about it.
 Others will be able to learn from you, and you will set a positive example, even for those who don’t struggle with a substance abuse problem.

-Lantana Recovery understands that going to rehab as a mid-career professional is a complicated decision.
+Research on the retirement transition experience has focused on the career and aspects of leaving the career but Lantana Recovery understands that going to rehab as a mid-career professional is a complicated decision.
 On the one hand, you face social stigma, career interruption, loss of salary, inability to meet family obligations, and others.
 On the other hand, you face the challenge of addiction and all of the serious consequences that come with it.
 Ultimately, as a mid-career professional, you need to conduct a cost-benefit analysis.
 For some who have a more severe addiction, detox and rehab are the best and only options.
-For others who have a less severe addiction, intensive outpatient or Alcoholics Anonymous are good options.
-Call Lantana Recovery at (866) 997-2870 to learn about our treatment options for professionals in all stages of addiction.